Table of Contents

 Using Bill of Materials

 When working with Quantity-type BOMs a few things are done a little differently.
-A Quantity-type BOM will effect both Deliveries and fulfilling Orders.
+A Quantity-type BOM will effect both processing of Deliveries (ASNs/RMAs) and fulfilling of Orders.

 Deliveries